caferyukseloglu/Education-For-All/README.md

-# Mobile Project (EDUCATION)
+# EDUCATION
-* This project started with 0 education about mobile programing.
+* This project started without knowledge of mobile programing.
 * This only usable for educatinoal porposes.
 * Project is started at İstanbul Şehir University now at Marmara University.